up

 Transportation Services General Administration

-The Director's Office provides overall leadership for the Department, including policy development, planning, accountability, service integration, customer service, and the formation of partnerships.
-It also handles administration of the day-to-day operations of the Department, including direct service delivery, budget and fiscal management oversight (capital and operating), training, contract management, logistics...
+Transportation Services General Administration provides overall leadership for the department and its five divisions, including policy development, planning, accountability, service integration, customer service, and the formation of partnerships.
+It also handles administration of the day-to-day operations of the department, including direct service delivery, budget and fiscal management oversight (capital and...

 Read More